sympletech/just-build-it/README.md

 Some configuration options exist however they are minimal, if you have specific needs building tool chains is actually pretty fun and WebPack is infiniatly configurable.

+By default the builder will compile every .js file and .scss file (not starting with a _) in the src folder to the dist folder.
+This can be modified using the js and scss glob settings in the config file which is explained below.

 # Install

 ```